 In this year, when we walk let’s walk walk with big, amazing steps.
 Considering every every cell and bone and where each foot falls.
 Connect to the life below each step.
 Feel the the tiny creatures in their universe below ground.
 When we garden this year, let’s weed, kneel, dig, spray in ways that make… Read More

 Etiolation: You know when you leave a bucket on the grass and all the grass under it goes sort of pale green and white?
 That is etioliation.
-It’s a plant response to trying to grow in low light intensity.
-When it finally reaches the sun, it starts to turn green (that is de-etiloation).
-We eat… Read More
+It’s a plant response to trying to grow in low light.
+If the pale stems ever find sun, they’ll to turn green.
+(That is de-etiloation) We eat a… Read More

 In our fields and gardens, we have some crinum lily in flower from April first all through the summer all the way to mid November.
 A different lily for every month.
 In our book, Gardening With Crinum Lilies 3, there’s nifty chart showing what flowers when.
 Always for the beginning of July, we have a… Read More